 By late 2022, the campaign had raised $1.7 million from 5,657 backers, making it the most funded chess project on the platform.
 Apart from capital, the founders need exposure to help them break into the market.

 The Kansas trio entered the Tank, hoping to give their invention the justice it deserves.
-Their episode aired in December 2022 and the product got a lot of love from viewers.
+Their episode aired in December 2022, ChessUp experienced a sales spike and sold out from the exposure.
 The company has finished sending out orders to backers on Kickstarter.

 The smart chess board is available to buy on Amazon and their website, PlayChessUp.com.
 The product retails for $349 and comes with an app.
-Currently, it’s out of stock on Amazon.
+Since the show, ChessUp has continued updating its companion app and expanding accessories for the board.
 Competitors include the likes of Chesscademy, GoChess and Chesster.

-On Amazon, ChessUp has an average rating of 4.1 stars from six reviews.
+On Amazon, ChessUp has an average rating of 4.5 stars from 112 reviews.
 On Kickstarter, the majority of reviews from backers have been mostly positive with some users praising the quality of materials.
+During filming, revenue was projected to be $1.4 million for 2024 and should be making significantly more than this in 2025.
 Chessup is thriving and is worth an estimated $3 million.
 According to LinkedIn, the business has seven employees.